Code-Institute-Submissions/MP2-Merits-kitchen-/README.md

 # Merit's kitchen

-Milestone Project 2 - Interactive Frontend
+Milestone Project 2 - Interactive Front-end

-The website is created with the purpose to advertise customers about Merit's home made restaurant.
+The website is created with the purpose to advertise and inform community in Amager about Merits Thomsen small business - home made food service - Merit's kitchen.

 ## UX